trynthink/scout/docs/tutorials_web.rst

 Creating a new ECM or ECM package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On the ECM Summaries page, click the "Add New ECM" button towards the top of the page.
+On the ECM Summaries page, click the "Add ECM" dropdown towards the top of the page, and subsequently click "Write New ECM".
 A web form will pop up that guides you step-by-step through the process of creating a new single ECM or ECM package definition.
 If you wish to create a single ECM definition, ensure that "Single ECM" is toggled at the top right of the form; if you wish to create an ECM package, toggle the "ECM Package" option at the top right of the form.

 All inputs to the Add New ECM form are required unless they are tagged "optional".
 Refer to red error messages below missing input(s) to ensure that your entries are complete.